Five ISA mistakes to avoid

 Choosing the wrong ISA type could mean missing out on potential returns, flexibility or peace of mind.
 Understanding your options is the first step.

-At the Cambridge, we offer simple Cash ISA’s, with varying fixed terms.
+At the Cambridge, we offer simple Cash ISA’s, including fixed-term, notice and flexible access options.

 2. Not using your full ISA allowance